 Having a 20-month old is a bit like taking care of a drunk friend.
 They don’t really know what they are doing, but they are having fun while they do it.
 My daughter is getting into the “terrible twos” a bit early, so hopefully they’ll end early.

 One thing that seems to get worse as she gets older is the toy accumulation.
 I’ve mentioned this problem in some prior posts and I must say that my wife and I continue to struggle with it.
 I’m always on the lookout for new ways of curbing clutter that is kid specific.
-So, I was pleased to read this article in the Detroit News that had a long list of kid specific clutter tips.
-Tips such as:
+Years ago I read an article in the Detroit News that had a long list of kid specific clutter tips such as:

 - Divide and conquer:

 Big toy boxes make it too easy for toys to get jumbled together.
-Better: a bin for Legos, another for action figures, another for dollhouse furniture, etc.
+Better: a bin for Lego, another for action figures, another for dollhouse furniture, etc.

 - Toss the flimsy crayon boxes: